DrRuin/webustler/README.md

 <details>
 <summary><strong>Crawl4AI?</strong></summary>

-Crawl4AI has Magic Mode but:
+Crawl4AI is a powerful open-source crawler but:
-- Requires more configuration
+- Requires more configuration to get started
-- Not an MCP server
+- LLM features require additional API keys
-- Webustler works out of the box
+- Webustler works out of the box with zero config

 </details>

 <details>
 <summary><strong>Deepcrawl?</strong></summary>

-Deepcrawl has great features but:
+Deepcrawl is a great Firecrawl alternative but:
-- Requires API key
+- Hosted API requires API key (self-host is free)
-- No anti-bot bypass
+- No anti-bot bypass capabilities
-- Not an MCP server
+- REST API only, not an MCP server

 </details>